open-mmlab/mmtracking/docs/dataset.md

 For validation, The annotation list `val_20.txt` remains the same as format above.

 Images in `reid/imgs` are cropped from raw images in `MOT17/train` by the corresponding `gt.txt`.
 The value of ground-truth labels should fall in range `[0, num_classes - 1]`.

+#### The folder of annotations in crowdhuman

+There are 2 json files in `data/crowdhuman/annotations`:

+`crowdhuman_train.json`:  Json file containing the annotations information of the training set in CrowdHuman dataset.
+`crowdhuman_val.json`:  Json file containing the annotations information of the validation set in CrowdHuman dataset.

 #### The folder of annotations in lasot